scryptic86/Kali-Linux-for-OrangePi/README.md

 <img width="144" height="144" alt="download-orange-pi-os" src="https://github.com/user-attachments/assets/82b10acf-7b32-4017-9369-c41289b1c0a9" /><img width="225" height="225" alt="Kali-ARM-Chip" src="https://github.com/user-attachments/assets/526796c1-f7f5-4889-a45f-247c31a782cc" />

-These images were built with Swap DISABLED.
-I'm sure most of you know how to enable it if needed but here is a quick step-by-step just in case.

-Here’s an easy, step-by-step procedure to enable swap on Kali Linux using a swap file.
-This method works on most modern systems and does not require repartitioning your disk.

-1. Check Existing Swap
-Open a terminal and run:

-swapon --show
-or
-free -h

-If nothing is listed under swap, you currently have no swap enabled.

-3. Create a Swap File
-Decide how much swap you want (e.g., 2G for 2 gigabytes):

-sudo fallocate -l 2G /swapfile

-If fallocate is unavailable, use:

-sudo dd if=/dev/zero of=/swapfile bs=1M count=2048

-3. Set Correct Permissions
-For security, restrict access to root:

-sudo chmod 600 /swapfile

-4. Format the File as Swap

-sudo mkswap /swapfile

-5. Enable the Swap File

-sudo swapon /swapfile

-6. Verify Swap Is Active

-swapon --show
-free -h

-You should now see the swap file listed and the swap total increased.

-7. Make Swap Permanent (Optional but Recommended)

 To ensure swap is enabled after reboot, add it to /etc/fstab: